-Total Credit RWAs as of March 2022 increased by \$18.91 billion compared with December 2021, primarily reflecting an increase in derivatives (principally due to increased counterparty credit risk) and an increase in other credit RWAs (principally due to increased other assets and customer and other receivables exposures).
-These increases were partially offset by a decrease in equity investments (principally due to reduced exposures as a result of unrealized losses).
-Total Market RWAs as of March 2022 increased by \$5.50 billion compared with December 2021, primarily reflecting an increase in regulatory VaR (principally due to higher levels of market volatility in commodity prices) and an increase in specific risk (principally due to increased exposures to securitized products).
+Total Credit RWAs as of March 2023 decreased by \$1.84 billion compared with December 2022, primarily reflecting a decrease in derivatives (principally due to reduced counterparty credit risk) and a decrease in commitments, guarantees and loans (principally due to reduced lending activity).
+These decreases were partially offset by an increase in other credit RWAs (principally due to an increase in other assets and customer and other receivables).
+Total Market RWAs as of March 2023 decreased by \$3.44 billion compared with December 2022, primarily reflecting a decrease in incremental risk (principally due to reduced exposures).
+Total Operational RWAs as of March 2023 increased by \$3.49 billion compared with December 2022, reflecting increased frequency of loss events estimated by the firm's risk-based model.